philipahlberg/runway/README.md

   }
 ]);
 ```
-This way, the route will be skipped if the `guard` function returns `false`.
+This way, the route will be skipped if the guard function returns `false`.

-For a more in-depth and complete example of using Runway, take a look at the `/example` directory or try it in action:
+To see more features, take a look at the `/example` directory or try it in action:
 ```console
 yarn run example
 ```